-This Information Entrophy dispensary is one of Ann Arbor’s newer dispensaries and located just at the western edge of the city, on Miller.
+This Information Entrophy dispensary is located just at the western edge of the city, on Miller.
 I enjoyed my experience here.
 Their organic selection is not very large, but they do carry a large variety of cannabis goods.
+This Information Entrophy location is a convenient Downtown Ann Arbor dispensary.

 Information Entrophy is located on a major east-west bus route into the city, on the western edge of Ann Arbor’s downtown district.
 You’re a couple of blocks from the Blake Transit Center and can catch all the buses from there.